 and according to \cite{C-M} a connection $\nabla$ on $QF_{21}$ is said to be basic with respect to the subfoliation $(F_1,F_2)$ if

 for any $X\in\Gamma(F_2)$ and $\widetilde{Y}\in\Gamma(F_1)$ such that $\pi_0(\widetilde{Y})=Y$.

-\subsection{A $(n,2n-1)$-codimensional subfoliation $(\mathcal{F}_V,\mathcal{F}_{C^*})$ of $(T^*M_0,G)$}
+\subsection{A $(n,2n-1)$--codimensional subfoliation $(\mathcal{F}_V,\mathcal{F}_{C^*})$ of $(T^*M_0,G)$}

-Taking into account the discussion from the previous section, for a $n$-dimensional Cartan space $(M,K)$, we have on the $2n$-dimensional cotangent manifold $T^*M_0$ a $(n,2n-1)$-codimensional foliation $(\mathcal{F}_V,\mathcal{F}_{C^*})$.
+Taking into account the discussion from the previous section, for an $n$--dimensional Cartan space $(M,K)$, we have on the $2n$--dimensional cotangent manifold $T^*M_0$ a $(n,2n-1)$--codimensional subfoliation $(\mathcal{F}_V,\mathcal{F}_{C^*})$.
 We also notice that the metric structure $G$ on $T^*M_0$ given by \eqref{I10} is compatible with the subfoliated structure, that is

 Let us consider the following exact sequences associated to the subfoliation $(\mathcal{F}_V,\mathcal{F}_{C^*})$

 and to foliations $\mathcal{F}_V$ and $\mathcal{F}_{C^*}$, respectively

 where $i_0,i_1,i_2$, $\pi_0,\pi_1,\pi_2$ are the canonical inclusions and projections, respectively.